Jmoreno844/LSTM-for-text-generation-in-PyTorch/readme.md

 ## Contents

-- **gru_text_inference.ipynb**: The main notebook containing the code for data processing, model definition, training (with mixed precision), and evaluation.
+- **LSTM _neural_network.ipynb**: The main notebook containing the code for data processing, model definition, training (with mixed precision), and evaluation.
 - **tokenizer.json**: A JSON file with your tokenizer configuration or saved tokenizer data.
 - **README.md**: This file.